 Finally, credit to Puget Systems for the video encoding performance stats we use in this buyer's guide.
 Graphics cards are almost always judged solely on their gaming performance, so we are very grateful for Puget's comprehensive and continually updated analysis of graphics card performance when accelerating image and video editing software.

-The best graphics cards for video editing
+The best graphics cards for video editing in 2022

-The GeForce GTX 1660 Super is due for replacement, but for now it's still Nvidia's current best buy if you're after a decent graphics card for video editing that doesn't break the bank.
+The GeForce GTX 1660 Super is still Nvidia's current best buy if you're after a decent graphics card for video editing that doesn't break the bank.
 That said, it's far from the cheapest model in the current GeForce range, but going for a really low-end card is a false economy.
 Spending just a bit more to get a card like the GTX 1660 Super yields significantly better performance and will get you a graphics card that stays useful for longer, meaning you won't need to upgrade as often.
 Video export speeds will be 10-20% slower than more exotic GeForce RTX-series cards, but then the 1660 Super should be at least half the price, so it's still good value.
 However, with 'only' 6GB of video RAM on board, higher performance cards will have a more significant edge when editing 8K and high frame rate 4K footage.

 Like almost all graphics cards, various board manufacturers make their own variants of the GTX 1660 Super, and unless you're gunning for every last frame-per-second in gaming performance, spending extra on a factory overclocked version isn't worth it.
 Being more of an entry-level graphics card, it's also possible to find the GTX 1660 Super with a physically shorter board design, making it suitable to fit in smaller PC cases, though usually the cooling heatsink and fan assembly will still require the space of two expansion bays in your motherboard.